 The many gifted and spirited children the author works with at A.R.T.S (Adaptive art.
 Respite. & Therapeutic play.
 Services.) inspired her to write this book.
-Often times, she noticed children felt misunderstood at home and school, and in the community.
+Often times, she noticed children felt misunderstood at home, school, and in the community.
 This book helps children understand how they are wired and it gives them a way to communicate without having to express it verbally or face-to-face.
 It provides something concrete that could be individualized and given to new teachers, coaches, or friends to help them understand who the child is and how he or she functions best.
-Another very important lesson acquired from this book is, it teaches children how to become advocates for themselves.
+Most importantly, this resource teaches children how to advocate for themselves!

 About the Author

 Cindy Best, MS, PT has been a pediatric physical therapist and an artist for over 25 years.
 She is the owner of Little Bear Pottery and creator of Adaptive art.
 Respite. & Therapeutic play.
 Services (A.R.T.S.).
 Cindy was diagnosed with ADHD as an adult.
 She works with children and adults of all ages and abilities, but primarily with students on the Autism Spectrum.
 She is the loving mom to two amazing sons, one with ADHD and the other with mild autism.
 She is grateful for the pieces of ADHD and autism in herself and her children, for it is these pieces that help to make each of them the amazing, spirited, and passionate people they are.
 She lives in a little log cabin at the base of Mt.
 Kearsarge in North Sutton, New Hampshire, with A.R.T.S. and Little Bear Pottery nestled into the barn next door.